ortus-docs/contentbox-docs/installation/commandbox_installation.md

 ### ColdFusion Engine of Choice

-Since we are leveraging CommandBox, you can replace the `server start` command to use Lucee or Adobe ColdFusion.
+Since we are leveraging CommandBox, you can replace the `server start` command to use any version of Lucee or Adobe ColdFusion.
 Below are some choice for the engines we support:

 ```bash
 # default Lucee 4.5